mozilla/addons-server/docs/api/topics/rocketfuel.rst

     **Request**:

+    :param author: the author of the collection.
+    :type author: string
+    :param carrier: the ID of the carrier to attach this collection to.
+Defaults to ``null``.
+    :type carrier: int|null
+    :param category: the ID of the category to attach this collection to.
+        Defaults to ``null``.
+    :type category: int|null
     :param collection_type: the type of collection to create.
     :type collection_type: int
+    :param description: a description of the collection.
+Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
+    :type description: string|dict
     :param name: the name of the collection.
 Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
     :type name: string|dict
-    :param description: a description of the collection.
-Can be a dict, in which case keys are languages and values are each a translation for the corresponding language.
-    :type description: string|dict
-    :param category: the ID of the category to attach this collection to.
-Defaults to ``null``.
-    :type category: int|null
     :param region: the ID of the region to attach this collection to.
 Defaults to ``null``.
     :type region: int|null
-    :param carrier: the ID of the carrier to attach this collection to.
-Defaults to ``null``.
-    :type carrier: int|null
-    :param author: the author of the collection.
+    :param slug: a slug to use in URLs for the collection.
+Automatically generated if not specified.
-    :type author: string
+    :type slug: string|null

 Detail
 ------